cchbrooks/Crater-Analysis-Tools-CAT-/README.md

   - Photo-Imagery of the region you wish to investigate.

 **Pre-Model Prep:**
   - We recommend creating a polygon clip file of the region you intend to investigate for your DTM/DEM.
 This will improve program speed and later clean up of detected features.

+**Setup of Tools**